 - Location: Al Qudra Lakes

-- The starting point can easily be identified on Google Maps and accessible by car
+- The starting point can easily be identified on Google Maps and is accessible by car

 - Location: Meydan Road

-Next up on our list of cycling routes in Dubai is the one in the Al Warqa’a Third Park.
-Along with all the predictable amenities and facilities that a park has which includes a dedicated play area for kids, grounds for football and green landscaping all around, the Al Warqa’a Third Park comes equipped with a 3.55km-long cycle track where cyclists can ride, free of any on-coming traffic or obstruction.
+Next up on our list of cycling routes in Dubai is the trail at Al Warqa’a Third Park.
+Easily accessible by those living in Al Warqaa, this track comes with all the predictable park amenities and facilities, including a dedicated kid’s play area, football ground and green landscaping.
+This 3.55km-long cycle track at Al Warqa’a Third Park is where cyclists can ride, free of any on-coming traffic or obstruction.

 - Location: Al Warqa’a Third Park

-Although this place is known for hosting car races, every Wednesday night the Dubai Autodrome’s doors are opened to cyclists where they can put their skills to the test on the 2.5km circuit.
-This one of the places for cycling in Dubai that is perfect for beginners or riders getting back to cycling after a long break.
-The tack is also open to children, so it makes for a great place to take your kids if they enjoy cycling.
-Prior booking is not necessary and rental bikes are available on a first come first serve basis.
-If you already have a bike, just show up with your gear and hop on for 3 hours of cycling fun.
+Dubai Autodrome is also one of the best places for cycling in Dubai for beginners or riders getting back to cycling after a long break.
+The track is also open to children, making it a great place to take your kids if they enjoy cycling.
+Prior booking is not necessary and rental bikes are available on a first-come-first-serve basis.
+If you already have a bike, just show up with your gear and engage in three hours of cycling fun.

 - Location: Club Circuit at the Dubai Autodrome in Dubai Motor City

-For those of you looking for shorter and more relaxing cycling tracks in Dubai, you should definitely head down to the Jumeirah Beach Bike path.
-It’s a 2km path, that runs along the sandy coast where you can enjoy riding against the cool ocean breeze while basking in the beauty of the spectacular Burj Al Arab.
-This is especially perfect for the residents living in Jumeirah as it is just a stone’s throw away.
+Those searching for shorter and more relaxing cycling tracks in Dubai should definitely head down to the Jumeirah Beach Bike path.
+It’s a 2km path that runs along the sandy coast where you can enjoy riding against the cool ocean breeze while basking in the beauty of the spectacular Burj Al Arab.

 - Location: Jumeirah Beach